 A transportable biomass-to-biopropane conversion system was proposed by Apollo Bioenergy, Inc. (which later became Alkcon Corporation) as part of a National Science Foundation STTR grant proposal in 2013.
 The proposed system employed a gasifer, a methanation step and a proprietary methane-to-propane conversion process.

-The continued pursuit of a methane-to-propane conversion pathway by Alkcon Corporation was highlighted in an article by Northern Nevada Business Weekly in June 2014.
-After they filed a provisional patent earlier that year, their novel ‘gas-plasma methane-to-propane conversion system‘ was further disclosed in 2015.
+The continued pursuit of a methane-to-propane conversion pathway by Alkcon Corporation was highlighted in an article entitled Methane-to-Propane Startup Wooing Investors published by Northern Nevada Business Weekly in June 2014.
+After Alkcon filed a provisional patent earlier that year, their novel ‘gas-plasma methane-to-propane conversion system‘ was further disclosed in 2015 in the same publication.

 A team of scientists at Imperial College London announced in 2014 that they had modified Escherichia coli bacteria to produce renewable propane.
 However, the amounts were one thousand times less than what would be needed for commercial applications.
 Dr Patrik Jones, from the Department of Life Sciences suggested that a commercially viable biological pathway might be achieved in five to ten years.